Music app Shazam to add sights to sounds

-BARCELONA (Reuters) - Shazam, the company behind the mobile phone app that enables its 100 million users to recognize music they hear, and buy the recordings, is now promising to extend the app’s scope to objects, such as products in retail outlets.
+BARCELONA, March 5 (Reuters) - Shazam, the company behind the mobile phone app that enables its 100 million users to recognise music they hear, and buy the recordings, is now promising to extend the app’s scope to objects, such as products in retail outlets.

 To fund the expansion the London-based company raised $30 million from several unidentified billionaires and financial institutions in January, coming on top of $40 million raised from Mexican telecoms billionaire Carlos Slim in 2013.